 It went inside a cold, dark and quiet place within the transport container, I used a small radio as a map for locating my place through the sound of the news.
 I was taken by boat to a new destination across the Mediterranean Sea.
 This was the only way to cross the border, to flee the unpredictable war that has been created by the politics of media.

 News bombards our everyday lives, affecting the way we think and act.
 Mostly, it makes us feel unsafe where we live and creates unpleasant associations with certain things and specific places.
 The media instructs us to move from one place to another: to emigrate.
 In this way it draws a thought map that is controlled by political language and images.
 The Latest Newsuses a speculative sound composition as an open form with which to rethink the politics of the news by way of a transparent map.
-The map, which represents city locations, has been altered into various shapes to create an open score.
-The musicians then integrate their heart pulses in real time with the transparent score while they watch the latest day’s news.
-Consequently, associations are changed and other points of focus of focus are created, allowing listeners to be liberated from the predominant meaning of the news.
+The map, which represents city locations, has been altered into various shapes to create an open meaning.
+The musicians then creates own map and integrate their heart pulses in real time with their own map by using the transparent score while they watch the latest day’s news.
+Consequently, associations are changed and other points of focus of focus are created, allowing both the musicians and listeners to be liberated from the predominant meaning of the news.